Inventory Control for Spectrally Positive Levy Demand Processes: Numerical Results

 In this section, we conduct numerical experiments using, for $X$, the spectrally negative \lev process in the $\beta$-family introduced by \cite{Kuznetsov_2010_2}.
 The following definition is due to Definition 4 of \cite{Kuznetsov_2010_2}. \begin{definition} A spectrally negative \lev process is said to be in the $\beta$-family if \eqref{laplace_spectrally_positive} is written

 for some $\hat{\delta} \in \R$, $\alpha > 0$, $\beta > 0$, $\varpi \geq 0$, $\lambda \in (0,3) \backslash \{1,2\}$ and the beta function $B(x,y):=\Gamma(x)\Gamma(y)/\Gamma(x+y)$.

 \end{definition}

+The $\beta$-family is a subclass of the meromorphic \lev process and hence the scale function can be computed by the formula \eqref{scale_function_before}.
 This process has been receiving much attention recently due to many analytical properties that make many computations possible.
 In particular, it can approximate tempered stable (or CGMY) processes and is hence suitable to model the price of an asset.
-As we discussed in the introduction, the demand is a main determinant of the price; hence it is a natural choice for our inventory process $X$.
+As we discussed in the introduction, the demand is a main determinant of the price; hence it is a reasonable choice for our inventory process $X$.